 Uzbekistan annually produces 35 million cubic meters of household waste.
 This is approximately 254 thousand wagons.
 Each citizen of Uzbekistan produces about 165 kg of household waste every year.
-About 25% of the average trash can is food waste, 5-10% is paper, 50% is polymers, the rest is metal, textiles, rubber, glass and more.
+About 25 percent of the average trash can is food waste, 5-10 percent is paper, 50 percent is polymers, the rest is metal, textiles, rubber, glass and more.

 The country's solid waste management systems are poorly equipped to meet current demand.
 Outside of Tashkent, only rudimentary waste management systems operate, the collected garbage is simply thrown into open landfills outside the village.

-12.4-By 2030, achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimize their adverse impacts on human health and the environment.
+Target 12.4.
+By 2030, achieve the environmentally sound use of chemicals and all waste throughout their life cycle in accordance with agreed international principles, and reduce their release into the air, water and soil by half to minimize their negative impact on human health and the environment.

-12.6-Encourage companies, especially large ones, to adopt sustainable production practices and integrate sustainability information into their reporting cycle.
+Target 12.6.
+Encourage companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle.

-12b-Develop and implement tools to monitor sustainable development impacts for sustainable tourism that creates of jobs and promotes culture and production.
+Target 12.b.
+Develop and implement tools to monitor sustainable development impacts for sustainable tourism that creates jobs and promotes local culture and products.

-12c-Rationalize inefficient fossil-fuel subsidies that encourage wasteful consumption by removing market distortions, in accordance with national circumstances, including by reforming taxation and phasing out those harmful subsidies, where they exist, to reflect their environmental impacts, taking fully into account the specific needs and conditions of the country and minimizing the possible adverse impacts on their development in a manner that protects the poor and the affected communities.
+Target 12.c.
+Rationalize inefficient fossil-fuel subsidies that encourage wasteful consumption by removing market distortions, in accordance with national circumstances, including by restructuring taxation and phasing out those harmful subsidies, where they exist, to reflect their environmental impacts, taking fully into account the specific needs and conditions of developing countries and minimizing the possible adverse impacts on their development in a manner that protects the poor and the affected communities.